victorperson999/victorperson999/README.md

 Final-year Statistics & Computer Science student at the **University of Toronto**

-- 🔭 I'm currently working on **[Vestibule](https://github.com/victorperson999/Vestibule)** — a local, Linux kernel-isolated code-execution sandbox for AI agents, exposed as an MCP server
+- 🔭 I'm currently working on **[Vestibule](https://github.com/victorperson999/Vestibule)** — a local, kernel-isolated code-execution sandbox for AI agents exposed as an MCP server
 - 🌱 Learning/interested in alternative approaches to building Agentic AI, LLM tool use, alternative system design methods, and C#
 - 👯 Kooking to collaborate on **open-source developer tooling and AI agent infrastructure**
 - 💬 Ask me about **Python, Java, and TypeScript**